Bifocal Reading Glasses

 Today the most common lenses are made from a plastic called CR-39.
 This is due to their great resistance to scratching, their ability to remain clear while also absorbing ultra violet radiation and their very low weight.
 In environments where there is a greater risk of high impact, Trivex and polycarbonate lenses are most often utilized because they are very light and remarkably shatter resistant.
 However, these shatter-resistant lenses are not always the best bet for all circumstances because they offer poorer optics with high dispersion and a low Abbe number of 31.

 Depending on the order, a number of coatings might be applied to plastic lenses.
-These coatings include scratch resistance, hydrophobic coatings to ease cleaning, and anti-reflective coatings with several purposes, including reducing glare and improving night vision.
+These coatings include scratch resistance, hydrophobic coatings to ease cleaning, and anti-reflective coatings with several purposes from reducing glare from a computer monitor to improving night vision.

 History of Bifocal Reading Glasses

 Today most historians credit Italian Salvino D’Armate for inventing the first eyeglasses in about 1284.
-Almost exactly 500 years later in 1784, Benjamin Franklin developed my beloved bifocal reading glasses.
+Almost exactly 500 years later in 1784, Benjamin Franklin developed bifocal reading glasses.
+This is one reason why we often see these bifocal eyeglasses referred to as Benjamin Franklin bifocals.

 As the great Ben Franklin aged he began to have difficulty seeing both at a distance and up-close.
 After he grew weary of swapping two pairs of glasses to address his near and far sight, he developed a technique to incorporate the lenses of both types of glasses into a single frame.
 The up-close lens was placed at the bottom for reading while the distance lens was placed at the top to allow for quick glances at distance subjects.